xivor/bs4/_guides/05-arcdps.md

 ## What is ArcDPS?

-[ArcDPS](https://www.deltaconnected.com/arcdps/) is a third-party developer add-on for Guild Wars 2 that provides DPS meter functionality for Guild Wars 2.<!--more--> It allows players within the same party/squad to see current and simulated damage between their fellow players.
+[ArcDPS](https://www.deltaconnected.com/arcdps/) is a third-party software application that is used to {{page.description | downcase}} for Guild Wars 2.<!--more--> It allows players within the same party/squad to see current and simulated damage between their fellow players.
 For information on whether ArcDPS is safe to use, please read the information on ArcDPS and ArenaNet's position located [here](arcdps-and-arenanet.md).

 ![Example of ArcDPS in action]({{ site.url }}/{{ site.baseurl }} /assets/img/addons/arcdps-action.gif)